What is Autism Spectrum Disorder?

 - Little to no interest in creating peer relationships

-While autism is not something children can simply outgrow, studies have shown that an early diagnosis can lead to a significantly improved outcome.
+While autism spectrum disorder is not something children can simply outgrow, studies have shown that an early diagnosis can lead to a significantly improved outcome.
+From our offices in San Diego, BIANCA is dedicated to educating parents about what the autism spectrum is and what they can do to alleviate symptoms.

-Because every case of autism is different, every autism treatment plan needs to be personalized to confront the specific needs of the child.
+Because every case of autism spectrum disorder is different, every treatment plan needs to be personalized to confront the specific needs of the child.
 Depending on the child, some treatments include behavioral treatments, medication or both.
 Many treatments involve a therapist coming to a patient’s home to perform treatment in a comfortable place.
 It’s also common for people with autism to experience sleep disturbance, seizures or gastrointestinal issues, so these medical issues will also be addressed.
-This could greatly assist with attention, learning and other behaviors.
+A properly conducted regimen can greatly assist with attention, learning and other behaviors that result from the autism spectrum.

-Children on the autism spectrum aren’t the only ones who might receive instruction.
+Children on the autistic spectrum aren’t the only ones who might receive instruction.
 Family members might have to sit down with parents to receive instruction on helping their child.
-Therapists might also prefer to meet with the entire family.
+Therapists might also prefer to meet with the entire family to advise them as to what the autism spectrum disorder is.

 Contact BIANCA Today

-Do you suspect that your child has autism, but lack the resources to give them proper care?
-Contact BIANCA today.
+Do you suspect that your child is displaying signs of the autism spectrum but lack the resources to give them proper care?
 Our Access to Care Program (ATC) provides financial help to families who can’t otherwise pay for the programs their children need.
+Call our San Diego office at (888) 815-2676 for more information.
 You don’t have to do this alone.
 We’re here right along with you.